Tim Neufeld: Tim and the Glory Boys

-Originally the formation was called "Tim Neufeld & The Hallelujah Glory Boys" and was a Christian formation.
+Initially Tim & The Glory Boys was a Canadian Christian band based in Abbotsford, British Columbia.
+Later on it became more of a contemporary country and bluegrass band.
+The band is currently signed to Sony Music Canada.
 Neufeld and the band spent time in Nashville in early 2014 recording with Starfield producer Allen Salmon crafting songs for Neufeld's second album of original songs, and a debut for the formation.
 The resulting album The Joy, which was released in September 2014 in the band's name.
 The Joy earned a 2015 Juno Award nominated for "Gospel Album of the Year".

+The band embarked on the Trees Tour in which the band performed in 60+ Canadian cities.
+The songs from the album Trees took on a distinct bluegrass feel when played live on tour with the featured use of banjo, dobro and dulcimer.
+Neufeld described the band's sound as "newgrass".

 Neufeld's solo album, Trees Chapter 2 was released on October 9, 2015.
 Tim & the Glory Boys embarked on the Canadian Joyride Tour.

-This was followed by Hootenanny! in 2016 by the formation Tim and the Glory Boys formation winning the Juno award for "Contemporary Christian/Gospel Album of the Year" in 2017.
+This was followed by Hootenanny! in 2016 winning the Juno award for "Contemporary Christian/Gospel Album of the Year" in 2017.
 They also won two Covenant awards for "Group of the Year" and "Artist of the Year".

-Starting 2018, the band released a series of singles including "Blessed" in 2019, "When You Know You Know", "Without a Prayer" and "Right Back Atcha" in 2020 along with "Me Without You" and "Bloodlines" in 2021.
+Starting in 2018, the band released a series of singles including "Blessed" in 2019, "When You Know You Know", "Without a Prayer" and "Right Back Atcha" in 2020 along with "Me Without You" and "Bloodlines" in 2021.
 The band also released the acoustic two-song small EP The Acoustic Sessions in 2021.
 They released the single "Float" in 2022.
+In April 2023, they released a self-titled album, which includes the single "Take Me Backroad" with High Valley.